-Overall, the percent agreement for all data elements was well above the 70% threshold generally considered acceptable.
-Additionally, the data elements are included in the eCQI Resource Center Data Element Repository (DERep) and used in existing measures, and the time differences observed were minimal.
+Overall, all critical data elements are valid, with no threats to validity present.58 Additionally, the data elements are included in the eCQI Resource Center Data Element Repository (DERep) and used in existing measures, and the time differences observed were minimal.
 Therefore, we conclude that the relevant data elements for this measure would be reliable and valid when implemented.
 It is also plausible that appropriate mapping and accuracy would improve with implementation.